gavrilciunterei/postgresql-typescript/README.md

 # postgresql-typescript
-Example api rest with Nodejs, PostgreSQL &amp; Typescript
+Basic api with Nodejs, PostgreSQL & Typescript
+Added: list all, list by id, update and delete with pool.query()